xiaohang007/SLICES/README.md

 # SLICES: An Invertible, Symmetry-invariant, and String-based Crystallographic Representation

-Scripts to reproduce results of benchmark and inverse design case study.
+Scripts to reproduce results of benchmark and the inverse design case study.

 Developed by Hang Xiao 2023.04 xiaohang007@gmail.com https://github.com/xiaohang007